Before investing: Interest and saving (I)

 Now take natural log on both sides to get

 In the case of our AUD example, plug in=0.0475, and we can get the result(use calculator) to be about 14.62 years.
 So even with this kind of high interest, it takes you about 15 years to double your principal.

 Now let's look at the price of silver.
 The price as of April 21, 2011 is about 46.6 USD.
 Back a year before, it is about 18 USD even, on April 21, 2010..
 That is, the price of silver is about 2.6 times that of a year before, much more than doubled.
 See the following picture taken from FXCM trading station.

-So you can see why doing trading and investing may get higher return.
+So you can see why doing trading and investing may get higher returns.
 But the risk of losing all your principal is extremely easy, especially if you use high leverage and do not use good money management skills.
-In worst cases, you may lose everything you got in a matter of a fraction of one second!
+In worst cases, you may lose everything you got in a matter of a fraction of a second!

 Note: shortly after this article was modified, the silver price went up to 47.66 and then 49.78 USD before it starts to drop and now is at a much lower price.